Youth Rehabilitation Order

-Introduced by the Criminal Justice and immigration Act 2008 the Youth Rehabilitation Order (YRO) came into effect on 30 November 2009.
-It is the standard community sentence used for the majority of young people who offend unless it is compulsory for a Referral Order to be made.
+Introduced by the Criminal Justice and immigration Act 2008.
+The Youth Rehabilitation Order (YRO) came into effect on 30 November 2009.

 The YRO takes effect on the day that it is made and can run for up to three years.
 The YRO lasts until the end of the longest requirement.
 Some requirements might have shorter timescales and finish before the end of the YRO.
 There is no minimum length although in practice Orders shorter than three months are rarely made.

 To sentence a young person to a YRO the court must consider the offence serious enough to warrant a community sentence.
 The restriction of liberty the order imposes on the young person must be commensurate with the seriousness of the offence.